Kolcha/paletteicon/README.md

 How to use
 ----------

-First of build it as any other Qt app/library and **install** (`make install`).
+First of all, build it as any other Qt app/library and **install** (`make install`).
+Installed plugin goes into `<path to Qt>/plugins/iconengines/` (where `svgicon` plugin is located).
 Build/installation process should be done for any Qt version you are interested in.
-Correct work is not guaranteed if plugin is used with different Qt version it was compiled.
+Correct work is not guaranteed if plugin is used with different Qt version rather it was compiled.

 To draw some icons in app using this engine, just change corresponding icons files extension from '*.svg*' to one of next supported: '*.p' '.pal' '.pie'*.
 And then create *QIcon* object as usual: